algoseekgit/algoseek-connector/README.md

 ### Datagroups and datasets

 All datasets available are grouped into data groups
-Is structured into datagroups, e.g. USEquityMarketData, USFuturesMarketData, etc.
+Is structured into data groups, e.g. USEquityMarketData, USFuturesMarketData, etc.

 You can browse the list of available data groups with the `DataResource`